wp-plugins/mp3-jplayer/readme.txt

 = Player says connecting but never plays? =
 Check the filename spelling and the path/uri are correct.
 Remove any accented letters from mp3 filenames (and re-upload if they're from the library).
 Check the mp3 encoding (see above).

+= Player just doesn't show up? =
+This will happen if the playlist you've asked for doesn't result in anything to play, for example if you're using 'FEED' and the folder path is remote, or if you're playing remote files and the option 'allow mp3s from other domains' is unticked.

 = Header and footer players? =
 Use widget areas (if available), or use the mp3j_addscripts() and mp3j_put() functions in template files.
 See help in the plugin for an example.

 = Player appears but something is broken? =
-Any number of reasons but the most commonly seen problem is poor use of a CDN or jQuery in theme files, check the page source for repeated scripts (including jquery-ui).
+Probably a javascript conflict, often a hard-coded script in a theme. check your page source from the browser (CTRL+U) for repeated inclusions of both jQuery and jQuery-UI.

 = Report bugs/issues? =
 Either on the forum at Wordpress, or [here](http://sjward.org/contact).